eric-blankinshp/Final-Project/README.md

 ### Database Connection

 We created an AWS instance titled "final-project" in RDS console.
-Next created a jupyter notebook file in which we imported our data as a csv.
+Next, we created a jupyter notebook file in which we imported our data as a csv.
 After making sure the data was clean, we then used sql alchemy to send the dataframe to our AWS instance in pgAdmin.

 ## Recommendation for future analysis